brand_logo

 Popular Courses: Marine Biology, Arts Management, Political Science

-Established over 250 years ago by local citizens and leaders, the College of Charleston is a public liberal arts and sciences university offering 70+ undergraduate and graduate programs to its more than 10,000+ student body!
+Established over 250 years ago by local citizens and leaders, the College of Charleston is a public liberal arts and sciences university offering 70+ undergraduate and graduate programs to its more than 10,000+ students!
 The college also offers study abroad programs in over 60 countries, promoting international experience and cultural exchange.
-Internships, research, and service-learning are provided to the students to ensure they are prepared for the future.
-The iconic Randolph Hall is a testament to its status as one of the oldest colleges in the U.S. The famous Stephen Colbert who redefined late-night comedy graduated from here.
+The famous Stephen Colbert, who redefined late-night comedy, graduated from here.

 15. Salem College